Commercial

 What Commercial Construction Usually Covers

-• Site and pad coordination aligned with the vertical release sequence
+• Site and pad coordination aligned with the vertical release sequence, including drainage strategy for Wilbarger Creek and Gilleland Creek floodplain adjacency

-• Permit and inspection tracking tied to the owner's target turnover date
+• Permit and inspection tracking tied to the City of Pflugerville review calendar and the owner's target occupancy date

-• Coordination between parking, utilities, frontage work, and building access
+• Coordination between parking, utilities, frontage work along FM 685 or FM 1825, and building access

 Process